Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Discussion

 \section{Discussion}

-We outlined an approach for evaluating ratings based selection procedures in a binary classification framework.
-This approach allows researchers and stakeholders to assess the quality of selection procedures by linking rating agreement to the actual selection decisions.
-As a result, the quality of selection procedures does not need to be evaluated only via a coefficient of the inter-rater agreement but also via the desired false (true) positive / negative rates and their associated costs.
-These results can be used in more complex utility functions also featuring costs of increasing the number of raters, modifying the rating guidelines, and changing the proportion of selected applicants.
+We outlined an approach for evaluating ratings-based selection procedures in a binary classification framework.
+This approach allows researchers and stakeholders to assess the quality of selection procedures by linking inter-rater reliability to the actual selection decisions.
+As a result, the quality of selection procedures does not need to be evaluated only via a coefficient of inter-rater reliability but also via the desired false (true) positive/negative rates and their associated costs.
+These results can be used in more complex utility functions, featuring the costs of increasing the number of raters, modifying the rating guidelines, and changing the proportion of selected applicants.

-The approach is based on a minimal measurement model, commonly used for assessing inter-rater reliability, and linked to the binary decisions via a quantile approximation.
-We showed how to compute the probability of correct classification, other binary classification metrics, and showed how the binary classification relates to inter-rater reliability via the quantile approximation relying only on the number of ratings and proportion of selected applicants.
+The approach is based on a minimal measurement model, commonly used for assessing inter-rater reliability.
+We link the measurement model to binary decisions via a quantile approximation, assuming the goal of the selection procedure is selecting the best candidates.
+We showed how to compute the probability of correct classification and other binary classification metrics.
+We also showed how the binary classification relates to inter-rater reliability via the quantile approximation relying only on the number of ratings and proportion of selected applicants.
+The fact that the quality of the selection procedure evaluated via reliability is crucially dependent on the proportion of selected applicants echoes similar calls from past research on validity \parencite[][]{brogden1949testing, taylor1939relationship}.

+The approach, however, only evaluates the selection procedures regarding reliability, assuming that the ratings are completely valid and the only limiting factor of the selection procedure is the measurement error \parencite{bornstein1991predictive}.
+That is, unfortunately, rarely the case.
+In cases with lower than perfect validity, the computed false positive rate can be used as a lower bound on the true false positive rate, which is further contaminated with low validity.
+Furthermore, one might argue against optimizing raters' reliability as the disagreement between raters might indicate that raters were selected on diverse bases and focused on different aspects of applicants \parencite[e.g.,][]{bailar1991reliability, hargens1991referee, kiesler1991confusion, lee2012kuhnian}.